usnistgov/OSCAL/source/roadmap.html.md

 ## What are the goals addressed by OSCAL?

 - Improve the efficiency, accuracy, and consistency of system security assessments
+- Drive a large decrease in assessment-related labor
 - Share system information across communities decreasing assessment and authorization time
 - Normalize the representation of security control catalogs, regulatory frameworks and system information using a machine-readable language
 - Ensure lossless transformation between machine- and human-readable content
-- Assess a system's security state much more often, ideally continuously, driving continuous contextual assurance (CA)
+- Assess a system's security state much more often, ideally continuously, driving continuous assurance (CA)
 - Assess a system's compliance state against several sets of requirements simultaneously and ensure traceability to the same
 - Consistent performance of assessments, regardless of system type
-- Large decrease in assessment-related labor

 ## The OSCAL approach

-- Systems with many components require different profiles per component
+OSCAL is being developed over a series of phases using an agile development approach.
+Through a series of development sprints, increased value is provided with a focus on 80% of the solution that can be implemented in 20% of the time.
+OSCAL is a community-driven, NIST-led project inviting the community to participate in the framing and development of this new standard of standards.
+User stories can be created and submitted directly into GitHub per the requirements defined in the OSCAL CONTRIBUTING.MD.

 ### OSCAL Guiding Principles